Guo-Xiaoqing/SSL_WCE/README.md

 ## Summary:

 ### Intoduction:
-This repository is for our paper "Semi-supervised WCE Image Classification with Adaptive Aggregated Attention "
+This repository is for our MIA 2020 paper "Semi-supervised WCE Image Classification with Adaptive Aggregated Attention "

 ### Framework:
 To be updated